samisquires/dig-eg-gaz.github.io/_posts/ifs-2116-f-2016/2016-11-14-rymer-plague.md

 ---
 layout: page
-subheadline: “Charlie Rymer“
+subheadline: "Charlie Rymer"
-title: “The Plague”
+title: "The Plague"
-teaser: “Why is the report of a plague hidden in the middle of a newspaper?
-Find out why.”
+teaser: "Why is the report of a plague hidden in the middle of a newspaper?
+Find out why."
 date: 2016-11-14
 categories:
   - curiosities